 Pakistani citizens still stranded abroad

 Returning home during a pandemic is not a privilege, it is a right.
-It is imperative that overseas Pakistanis who wish to exercise this right to return to Pakistan are not stigmatized.
+It is imperative that overseas Pakistanis who wish to exercise this right to return to Pakistan, while stranded abroad, are not stigmatized.
 There are a number of reasons for thinking so.

-To begin with, an overwhelming majority of the people looking to return are poor.
+To begin with, an overwhelming majority of the people, stranded abroad, who are looking to return are poor.
 Most of them are either laborers or doing other blue collar jobs outside the country.
 Many of us are poorly informed about Pakistani citizens who are yet to be repatriated.

 Firstly, passengers arriving anywhere in Pakistan are being tested and asked to self-quarantine for two weeks.
 This was the decision taken at the NCC meeting which took place on 2nd June.